 ET 690 is a discussion and issue oriented class.
 30% of your grade will be earned for class participation.
-Students are expected to attend all classes and participate in discussions.
+Students are expected to attend all classes and participate in discussions both in class and online.
 In addition to class participation, students will write two, three, or four papers for the class: one paper about each of the major textbooks, and one final paper, synthesizing material from all the readings in the class.
 Students may opt out of one paper by volunteering to lead a class discussion one week.
 Students will sign up for days and topics to lead discussions.
 Students will earn grades for their leadership of discussions in lieu of the grade for the paper.
 In addition, students will earn grades for their participation in discussions that others are leading.
 Failure to participate in discussions will significantly impact the class participation grade (hint: read the assigned readings before class).

 In addition, you must find at least one supporting article (two if you are leading a discussion in a pair) related to the topic of the chapters.
 If you have one or more articles available before your scheduled discussion, you may wish to distribute copies of the additional articles, but you should not expect the class members to have read anything more than a brief article beyond the assigned chapter.
 Supporting articles should be either book chapters or articles from peer-reviewed journals.
 You may bring in newspaper or magazine articles, Web page printouts, or other non-scholarly articles, but at least one article per leader must be a book chapter or from a peer-reviewed journal.